Help shape the CIPR’s new independent practitioner network by filling in its launch survey.

 “The new initiative – developed in consultation with CIPR members – offers discounted training opportunities and additional networking support to members based across the UK and abroad.”

-The group will be led by Dominic Ridley-Moy MCIPR, a member of the LPS Group) and Ebony Gayle.
+The group will be led by Dominic Ridley-Moy MCIPR (a LPS committee member) and Ebony Gayle.

 Categories: Local Public Services news